open-source-labs/Reactime/src/DEVELOPER_README.md

 ## Testing

-With Reactime V23, ALL outdated packages and peer dependencies were resolved--a huge feat.
-A side effect of this is that the Jest testing library has unresolved errors.
+With Reactime V23, as a result of updating all outdated packages and peer dependencies, the Jest testing framework has unresolved errors.
 This should be a pretty easy win for future iterators to bring the Jest library back up and running smoothly.
 The jest-environment-jsdom package has some deprecated sub-packages, so if there is an alternative that can be used, that would be best, so it does not introduce new deprecated packages.

 In addition, while our current test coverage provides a sturdy base, the application can benefit from deeper exploration into critical user paths and broadening end-to-end testing scenarios.
 Embracing automation and periodic reviews can further ensure consistent quality and robustness in the face of evolving requirements.

 ## Continue to investigate app behavior on load

 With Reactime V23, loading errors were eliminated by having the web app reload upon a Reactime panel being opened.
-While this provides a working, stable solution to what were persistent loading issues, the app's behavior on load should still be examined.
-There are odd interactions happening within the message passing framework of a chrome dev tool which may be a root cause.
-Please examine the interacion between background.js, contentscript, maincontainer, and redux toolkit.
+While this provides a working solution to what were persistent loading issues, the app's behavior on load should still be examined.
+There are odd interactions happening within the message passing framework of chrome which may be a root cause.
+Please examine the interaction between background.js, contentscript, maincontainer, and redux toolkit.

 ## Including Support for Hooks Beyond useState